 To cook the beets: Rinse the beets and cut away all but an inch of the stalks.
 Combine in a large deep saucepan with water to cover; bring to a boil, then simmer until just tender.
 How long this will take varies greatly upon the size of the beets; start checking after about 20 minutes, but don’t poke too many test holes into them, or they’ll bleed like crazy!
 When done, drain.

-No matter which cooking method you use, let the beets cool (you can plunge them into a bowl of cold water to speed things up), and when cool enough to handle, peel them and cut into 1/2-inch dice.
+No matter which cooking method you use, let the beets cool (you can plunge them into a bowl of cold water to speed things up), and when cool enough to handle, peel and finely dice them.

 Combine the cornstarch and vinegar in a small container and stir until dissolved.
 Set aside.

-Heat the orange juice in a medium saucepan and bring to a gentle simmer.
+Add the orange juice to the saucepan and bring to a gentle simmer.
 Whisk in the cornstarch and vinegar mixture, stirring carefully to avoid lumps.

 Stir in the diced beets.
-Cook over very low heat until heated through, about 2 to 3 minutes, then serve at once or cool until just warm.
+Cook over very low heat until heated through, about 2 to 3 minutes, then transfer to a serving bowl.
+Garnish with a sprinkling of dill or other fresh herb.
+Serve at once or cool until just warm.